Introduction

 A grade of "C" or better is required for all courses.

 NOTE: Completion of an Associates Degree or higher is a requirement for admission into the Paralegal Certificate Program.
-Student must complete all courses with a C or better.

 This program prepares students for law-related employment, primarily in law firms.
 Federal, state and local governments, banks, real estate development companies and insurance companies also employ paralegals.
 A paralegal is not a lawyer but handles certain professional responsibilities under the supervision of a lawyer.
 Upon graduation, students may take the National Association of Legal Assistants (NALA) examination to become certified.